0xdead4f/unrl/README.md

 # UNRL
 ---

-`Unrl` or Unique (instead of Uniform because i have no idea what what to name it and it's 1:00 AM and im very sleepy) Resource Locator Eliminating duplicates of url with same parameter from stdin.
+`Unrl` or Unique (instead of Uniform because i have no idea what what to name it and it's 1:00 AM and im very sleepy) Resource Locator Eliminating parameter value and then remove duplicates url from stdin list input.

 ## Installation
 ```